matGs/studi/README.md

 # studi

-Testing local git with github repo
+Testing local git with github repo for student purpose

-Manamgent and IT Sudies